Anushka091922/KAVACH-/README.md

 cryptocurrencies

-3. BTC scan only provides the relevant cryptocurrencies for the bitcoin but now it can also scan for the base58 addresses for the other cryptocurrenccies.
+3. BTC scan only provides the relevant cryptocurrencies for the bitcoin but now it can also scan for the base58 addresses for the other cryptocurrencies.

 # APPLICATIONS:
-1. For searching from the digital iamge containing base58 addresses you just have to upload the image from the upload section of the wwebiste .
+1. For searching from the digital image containing base58 addresses you just have to upload the image from the upload section of the website.

-3. After uploading the image click on the submit button the algorithm will extract the base58 address form the image
+3. After uploading the image click on the submit button the algorithm will extract the base58 address from the image

-5. For the public and the private keys search option insert the public na dthe private keys in the relevant fields
+5. For the public and the private keys search option insert the public na the private keys in the relevant fields

-7. If any of the two public or the private keys exist we can get the relevant crypto currency for that .
+7. If any of the two public or private keys exist we can get the relevant cryptocurrency for that.

-9. If the format of the keys already exist in the database then it will show thww relevant currency and and if not then also displays the relevant new currency
+9. If the format of the keys already exists in the database then it will show the relevant currency and if not then also displays the relevant new currency

 # PROJECT SETUP: